Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT: Methodology

 \paragraph{Streaming-aware prefix training.} We propose \textbf{prefix SFT} for $\theta_{\mathrm{TGM}}$ to support streaming deployment.
 For a model-generated response $r$ of length $L$, we construct cumulative prefixes under a monotone prefix schedule $\mathcal{K}(r)\subseteq\{1,\ldots,L\}$:

 This schedule can be defined at different granularities (characters, tokens, or sentence boundaries).
-Unless otherwise noted, we instantiate a character-based schedule $\mathcal{K}(r)=\{100,200,\ldots,L\}$: it is tokenizer-agnostic (avoids mismatches between the generator and the guardrail), robust to adversarially long outputs, and reduces bookkeeping and context-tracking overhead.
+Unless otherwise noted, we instantiate a character-based schedule $\mathcal{K}(r)=\{100,200,\ldots,L\}$: it is tokenizer-agnostic (avoids mismatches between the generator and the guardrail), provides predictable periodic checking for long outputs, and reduces bookkeeping and context-tracking overhead.
+The fixed 100-character step is an implementation choice; because scripts differ in information density, an identical character count need not correspond to identical semantic granularity across languages, so any cross-language comparison based solely on character count should be interpreted with caution.

-Each prefix $r_{1:K}\in\mathcal{C}(r)$ inherits the label of the full response.
-If the original is SAFE, all prefixes are SAFE; if the original is UNSAFE, prefixes strictly before the first occurrence of harmful content are SAFE, and prefixes at or after that point are UNSAFE.
+Prefix labels are derived from the full-response label and, for UNSAFE responses, the harmful-onset location.
+If the original response is SAFE, all prefixes are labeled SAFE; if the original response is UNSAFE, prefixes strictly before the first occurrence of harmful content are labeled SAFE, and prefixes at or after that point are labeled UNSAFE.
 We discard sequences that violate monotonicity (e.g., SAFE$\to$UNSAFE$\to$SAFE) and UNSAFE cases with no detected harmful prefix.
 This supervision targets early detection under streaming regimes.

 \paragraph{Prefix-level class balancing.} The $\mathcal{C}(\cdot)$ expansion alters class balance at the prefix level: when UNSAFE responses tend to be longer, more prefixes are labeled UNSAFE, while shorter SAFE responses contribute fewer prefixes.
 To prevent this drift from biasing training, we rebalance the prefix pool to a 1:1 SAFE/UNSAFE ratio by downsampling the majority class at the prefix level.
 We considered class-weighted losses as an alternative, but found simple resampling sufficient in our setting.
 Detailed training dataset counts and resampling settings are provided in Appendix~\ref{app:training}.